juanluispaz/immutable-binder/README.md

 ## Other types

-All types defined inside of `binderUtils` or `binderInternals` are considered private, and your code must don't include explicit dependecy to these types.
+All types defined inside of `binderUtils` or `binderInternals` are considered private, and your code must don't include explicit dependency to these types.

 # Using with React